fortran-lang/fortran-lang.org/learn/best_practices/arrays.md

     actually copying any data.

 This should always be your default way of passing arrays in and out of subroutines.
-However in the following cases one can (or has to) use
+However in the following cases one can (or has to) use *explicit-shape* arrays:
-<span class="title-ref">explicit-shape</span> arrays:

 -   returning an array from a function
 -   interfacing with C code or legacy Fortran (like Lapack)